rubyonjets/jets/docs/_reference/jets-deploy.md

 ## Description

-Deploys project to Lambda

 Builds and deploys project to AWS Lambda.

-This creates and or updates the CloudFormation stack.
+This packages up the project and deploys it AWS Lambda.
+This essentially updating the CloudFormation stack.

+## Example

     $ jets deploy

 ## Options